Why it’s Crucial to Stretch the Upper Body

 In a nutshell, if you don’t hold a minimum of 30 seconds, your lower and upper body stretches could be all for nothing.
 Take a stop watch and make sure you hold the stretch long enough.

 When you perform static stretching exercises, you are not trying to rip your limbs out of the socket and tear your muscles.
 Hold at the point of “mild discomfort” for the duration of the stretch so you don’t cause more harm than good.
-This is the most effective way to perform upper body stretching exercises.
+This is the most effective way to perform the best upper body stretching exercises.

-Upper Body Stretching Exercises
+Best Upper Body Stretching Exercises

 NOTE: Perform Each Stretch After You Train the Respective Body Part